-Below you will see an example of how you can keep your new bunny.
+Below you will see an example of how you can keep your new bunny inside the house.
 This is one of our dog pens that we ordered and a couple of old thick blanket kept for flooring.
 On top of it we like to spread several smaller blankets for the bunny to play hide and seek under and to crawl in at night if he or she feels like it.
+This may not work for all bunnies though.
+We also love using hutches that have removable trays for easier clean up.

 You can buy the blankets at Goodwill for just a few bucks.